 MANGOS ARE KNOWN AS THE KING OF FRUITS.
 That's because this sunniest fruit in the produce aisle is the most commonly consumed fruit in the world.
-Native to India and Southeast Asia - where it has been cultivated for over 5,000 years - mangos are quickly becoming a favorite in American households.
+Native to India

 The mango (Mangifera indica L.) is classified as a stone fruit or drupe that belongs to a family of flowering plants known as Anacardiaceae, which also includes cashews, pistachios and sumac.
 Historically, mangos have been revered as symbols of life, love and happiness.